MisleadingPSMs/Appendix-For-Misleading-PSMs/README.md

 - **PSM_Study_Passwords.csv**
   The 32 synthetic passwords used in the user study and their benchmark classes.

-- **PSM_Password_Generation.pdf**
-  Password-generation procedure, structural arrangements, and semantic categories used in Phase 1.

 - **PSM_GPT4_1_Prompts.pdf**
   Prompts used during the semantic-category refinement and classification step.